Rosalie Gardiner Jones: Early life and education

 Jones was born in Cold Spring Harbor, New York.
 Her mother was Mary Elizabeth Jones, who came from a wealthy upper-class family, the Joneses.
-Her father was Dr. Oliver Livingston Jones Sr. When Rosalie's mother died in 1918 of Spanish Flu, her son inherited the family Manor, Jones Manor.
+Her father was Oliver Livingston Jones Sr. When Rosalie's mother died in 1918 of Spanish Flu, her son inherited the family Manor, Jones Manor.
 Yet after many years of fighting over the house and accusations of mistreatment of the Manor, Rosalie finally inherited the Manor for herself.
 Rosalie and her mother had very different views about women's suffrage.
 Where Mary Elizabeth was a part of the New York State Anti-Suffrage Associations, Rosalie was an active suffragist and Nassau County President of the National American Woman Suffrage Association.

 Jones received a Bachelor of Arts degree from Adelphi College in Brooklyn, then attended Brooklyn Law School.
 She earned her LL.
 B degree from George Washington College of Law.
 Jones also earned a Doctor of Civil Law degree from American University.
 She completed two different theses, "The Labor Party in England" and The American Standard of Living and World Cooperation.